The Haunting of Longbourn by C. P. Odom

 Worse, they are stepping into the room!

-Instead of a terrifying demon or vision, what Elizabeth saw as the door opened was a short, funny-looking man dressed in a completely unfamiliar black suit.
-He was rather plump with dark hair plastered to his skull and a moustache unlike any she had ever seen before.
+Instead of a terrifying demon or vision, what Elizabeth saw as the door opened was a tall, thin, hawk-nosed man with piercing grey eyes and wearing a completely unfamiliar dark grey frock coat and trousers.
 Though he looked more like a semi-visible shadow, she could see such detail because the room in which he stood was relatively well lighted compared to the dark hallway in which she and Darcy stood.
-The familiar furniture of her room seemed to have vanished, and it was replaced by strange, semi-transparent, furnishings.
+The familiar furniture of her room seemed to have vanished, replaced by strange, semi-transparent, furnishings.

-But the man was simply too ludicrous to be frightening, and when she felt Darcy start to step forward, she was quick to step into the room with him.
-And when Darcy gave a simple, one-word greeting, the little man jumped visibly.
+When she felt Darcy start to step forward, she was quick to step into the room with him.
+And when Darcy gave a simple greeting in response to the tall man’s expression of incredulity, the other man started visibly.

 “I am Fitzwilliam Darcy of Derbyshire, and this is my wife, Mrs. Darcy.”

-“What—1938!”
-Both Darcy and Elizabeth were startled, and it took some thought before Darcy responded, “It is October 27, 1813, sir.”
+Both Darcy and Elizabeth took several moments of thought before Darcy finally responded, “Today is October 27, 1813, sir.”

 It was some hours before Darcy and Elizabeth finally sought Lydia’s rather small bed to get what sleep they could.
 But Darcy was bubbling from what they had seen though he several times affirmed that they could say nothing of them.
 He was so wide-awake and energized that Elizabeth finally resorted to what always worked.
 She shrugged out of one sleeve of her nightgown, wound her fingers in Darcy’s dark curls in the manner she loved, and pulled his head down to her bare breast…